Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: Further Computational Results and Symmetry Preservation

 The example in the previous section says the obvious: applying a symmetry preserving optimization algorithm to an initial guess with the \emph{wrong} symmetry is not going to solve the problem.
 What if we have the correct symmetry?
 Our next experiment, based on comparing different solvers, shall reveal a rather subtle feature \emph{not} of the optimization algorithms, but of the optimization problems themselves.

 We consider the genus 0 Helfrich problem with $(v_0,m_0)=(0.8, 1.2)$.
 It is believed that the minimizer is a surface of revolution with a pear shape.
 The two initial meshes in Figure~\ref{fig:SchygullaSpheres}(a) have extra symmetries (octahedral and $\mathcal{D}_{4h}$ symmetry) not possessed by a general surface of revolution.
 Applying the GRANSO solver, which presumably preserves symmetry, would fail to yield the correct solution; it is indeed what we observe from computation.
 If we use instead GRANSO with a $\mathcal{D}_{n}$-symmetric initial mesh with no extra symmetry, we expect to approach the correct minimizer with a $\mathcal{D}_{n}$-symmetric approximation, and it is again what we observe from computation; see Figure~\ref{fig:Pear}(i).
 In the case of the C2g0 and Loop SS methods, SNOPT and fmincon break the symmetry, as shown in Figure~\ref{fig:Pear}(ii) and (iii).
-If one zooms into the control meshes, one sees that the reflectional symmetry is clearly broken around the neck area (indicated by the arrows in the relevant panels).
+If one zooms into the control meshes, one sees that the $\mathcal{D}_{3}$ symmetry is clearly broken around the neck area (indicated by the arrows in the relevant panels).
 Note that the neck area is also where the absolute Gauss curvature of the pear surface is the highest.

 The asymmetric approximations to the (presumably symmetric) solution, produced by SNOPT and fmincon, have slightly smaller Willmore energies than those of the symmetric approximations produced by GRANSO.
 We believe that this is not caused by roundoff errors or truncation errors from numerical integration.
-Moreover, in both (ii) and (iii), we observe that the numerical optimization processes do not terminate with a stationarity condition satisfied up to an acceptable tolerance, no matter how many iterations are allowed.
-This suggests that an absolute minimizer may {\bf not} exist in the corresponding space of immersed subdivision surfaces.

-In contrast, GRANSO terminates gracefully with a stationarity condition satisfied up to a tolerance.
-This suggests that GRANSO produces a $\mathcal{D}_3$-symmetric local, but not global, minimizer of the problem that is nonetheless very closed to being a global minimizer, and may serve as an \emph{approximate minimizer} in the sense defined in Section~\ref{sec:positive}.
+In (i), GRANSO terminates gracefully with a stationarity condition satisfied up to a tolerance.
+This suggests that GRANSO produces a $\mathcal{D}_3$-symmetric critical point of the problem that is a local minimizer of the $(v_0,m_0)=(0.8,1.2)$ Helfrich problem with the added $\mathcal{D}_3$-symmetry constraint.
+By the principle of symmetric criticality \cite{palais1979}, this critical point must also be a \emph{critical point} of the full Helfrich problem (without any symmetry constraint.)
+Since (ii) and (iii) strongly indicate that this critical point is neither a local nor global minimizer, we are led to believe that it is a \emph{saddle point} of the Helfrich problem.

 We may contrast this experiment with that in Figure~\ref{fig:NormalCurMinimizer58}(c)-(d).
 We believe that the PL surface with an octahedral symmetry, as shown in Figure~\ref{fig:NormalCurMinimizer58}(d), is an absolute minimizer there.